 - Like any VW product from this era, there are issues with the A/C condenser.
 Not as bad as on the Octavia II, but if the unit is from Valeo you should put some money aside for the inevitable moment.

 - The doorlocks lock themselves and break down.
-It’s not as bad as on the Polo, Octavia or Audi A3.
+It’s not as bad as with the Polo, Octavia or Audi A3.

 - For the FSI engines you should note that they aren’t 100% compatible with LPG.
 These engines will use only a mix of 70% LPG and 30% petrol at all times, so take that into account.
 Furthermore, the timing chain and the electronics are different from the regular versions and mechanics usually avoid these engines.
 They are usually reliable, but take note on these things.